eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Experience architecting a system to run as a service independent of the cloud vendor
 		* Knowledge of how to interact with distributed file systems
 + skill set:
+	- You've worked with: Kafka, Cassandra, Hadoop, Hive, Spark, or similar technologies
+	- Knowledge of Machine Learning, Distributed Systems or Big Data.
+	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
++
+	-
++ skill set:
 	- Work on cutting-edge MLOps with guidance from MIT PhDs who are prominent in ML research.
 	- Develop large-scale web applications for data-centric AI.
 Our tools enable data scientists/engineers (across all industries) to effectively diagnose/fix issues in their datasets thus improving the quality of their business’s core asset.
 	- Work on interesting challenges (model deployment/monitoring, managing massive datasets, rapidly scaling cloud deployments, etc.) at a dynamic startup operating in one of the fastest growing subfields of data science & AI.